Cocos AI

 Architecture Overview

-The remote resource handling in Cocos leverages several standard components:
+The remote resource handling in Cocos uses different mechanisms depending on the source type:

 1. Skopeo: Used to download and manage OCI images.